Noise Canceling Headphones and How They Work

-Fortunately, there are noise-canceling headphones that allow you to listen to music while keeping the annoying engine noise away.
+Fortunately, noise-canceling headphones allow you to listen to music while keeping the annoying engine noise away.

 The idea of the headphones started with Amar Bose, the founder of Bose Corporation.
-On his flight to Europe, he discovered that the noise from the jet engines prevented him from enjoying his music.
-He resolved to come up with a solution and 10 years later, he introduced the first noise-canceling headphones in the market.
+On his flight to Europe, he discovered that the jet engines’ noise prevented him from enjoying his music.
+He resolved to come up with a solution, and 10 years later, he introduced the first noise-canceling headphones in the market.

 How noise-canceling headphones work